wikimedia/mediawiki-extensions-MediaWikiFarm/docs/installation.rst

 Preparation
 ===========

 It is out of scope to explain out to install and configure the full HTTP stack, neither how to make it compatible with a MediaWiki farm and evolve with the time.
 For a raw overview, you must configure in a multisite fashion: the DNS servers, the HTTP servers, and possibly the associated security versions DNSSEC and HTTPS, and possibly the domain names depending of your specific configuration.
-It is also out of scope the installation and configuration of other services and backends: database servers, memcached servers, other caching or performance services, MediaWiki external services as Parsoid, Mathoid, Citoid, etc. You should also be comfortable with command line on a *nix system.
+It is also out of scope the installation and configuration of other services and backends: database servers, memcached servers, other caching or performance services, MediaWiki external services as Parsoid, Mathoid, Citoid, etc. You should also be comfortable with command line on a \*nix system.

 It is assumed you have an existing MediaWiki (standalone) installation.
 A new installation is theoretically possible, but it has not been tested.

 Before installing the files, you must prepare these informations:
 * regular expression(s) for your farm(s) with named patterns;
 * *configuration directory* where will be placed MediaWiki configurations, the default is :path:`/etc/mediawiki`;
-* *cache directory*, a directory where config files will be cached; the default is :path:`/tmp/mw-cache`; it can speed up MediaWikiFarm from 9ms to 2ms.
+* *cache directory*, a directory where config files will be cached; the default is :path:`/tmp/mw-cache`; it can speed up MediaWikiFarm from 9ms to 2ms (without OpCache).

 For your initial configuration, you can choose the regular expression of your farm simply as the name of your existing wiki, e.g. "mywiki\.example\.org".
 If you do that, the suffix and wikiID can be fixed without variables, but you should quickly think how you want to organise your wikis and farms to change these to significant values before you have too much things in your config files.